Meet the Committee

 I was introduced to wine through a bottle of 1970 Ch.
 La Tour St Bonnet at a tasting conducted by the late Richard Peat of Corney & Barrow rather more years ago than I now care to admit.
 A relatively recent member of WSDC, I’m delighted to join the Committee and to support the operation of the Club.
 Being able to taste iconic wines in convivial (not to mention extremely knowledgeable) company often in the majestic surroundings of a Livery Hall – what’s not to like!

-Colin Middlemiss - Committee Member
+Colin Middlemiss - Hon.
+Secretary

-Colin was elected at the 2022 AGM.
+Colin was elected at the 2022 AGM and as Hon.
+Secretary in 2024.

 "Although I have benefited from being a Wine Society member for many years, I only discovered the existence of the Dinning Club last September.
 With my career in hospitality, I believe wine and food are inseparable so to find a Club that puts the two together is something I want to support.
 I recently retired as the Clerk (CEO) of the Company of Watermen and Lightermen of the River Thames.
 I remain Clerk Emeritus of this wonderful Company which has a Georgian Hall in the City of London used for internal and external events.
 The Company has its own wine cellar and is a member of the Wine Society.